Lux Video Theatre

 searches for a way to rid himself of the other two.
 One succeeds.

-It didn't, but the show was directed by Buzz Kulik, who
+Simcoe and directed by Buzz Kulik, who worked on

 directors of made-for-TV movies, notably the 1971 drama "Brian's Song."
 Kulik